dojo/docs/dojox/charting.rst

     <div class="action" type="MoveSlice" shift="2"></div>
   </div>

-Yes, it is that simple! just define a <div> with the class “action” and supply the type.
-If you want to specify a plot’s name, use the “plot” parameter: plot=”Plot1″.
-By default it will connect to the plot named “default”.
-If you want to change default keyword parameters, just add them to the <div>, e.g., duration=”500″.
+Yes, it is that simple! just define a <div> with the class "action" and supply the type.
+If you want to specify a plot's name, use the "plot" parameter: plot="Plot1″.
+By default it will connect to the plot named "default".
+If you want to change default keyword parameters, just add them to the <div>, e.g., duration="500″.

 The Chart Legend Widget
 -----------------------
 You can add a legend widget to your charts using dojox.charting.widget.Legend.
 The legend automatically takes on the shape markers and colors of the chart to which it is attached.
-By default the Legend widget uses the “legend” parameter of a series.
-It reverts to the “name” parameter if legend is not specified.
+By default the Legend widget uses the "legend" parameter of a series.
+It reverts to the "name" parameter if legend is not specified.

 For a pie chart, the behavior of a Legend is different: if the chart was specified with an array of numbers, it will use numbers.
-Otherwise it will check object properties in the following order: “legend”, “text”, and the numeric value.
+Otherwise it will check object properties in the following order: "legend", "text", and the numeric value.

 Interactive Legend Widget
 -------------------------